Discover Gran Cenote, the most popular cenote in Tulum. Learn how to get here, the (updated) costs, what you can and cannot bring, and what to expect!

 - Location: Roughly 3.1 miles (5 kilometers) from Tulum Centro on QROO 109.

-- Facilities: Change rooms, outdoor showers (mandatory), toilets, gear hire for snorkeling, and lockers.
+- Facilities: Change rooms, outdoor showers (which are now mandatory), toilets, gear hire for snorkeling, and lockers.

-- Vibe: Very scenic but being the most popular Cenote in Tulum, it can often feel a little crowded.
+- Vibe: Very scenic but this is now by far the most popular Cenote in Tulum.
+Even the first time I went there it felt a little crowded, and it's gotten much worse this year.
 Read my guide to more cenotes in Tulum for alternatives.

 The Gran Cenote in Tulum is mistakenly referred to as the "grand cenote" or the "grande cenote".
 As you might expect, this site is very big.
 However, what you probably don't know is that the accessible parts (swimming areas) is not actually that big, with only about 1,500 square feet (140 square meters) of swimming space.
 That's because the majority of the cenote is actually underground.